 I hope the above gives you an idea on why blogging might be a good hobby for you too.
 Following is even more detailed information and hopefully inspiration.
 First of all a video.
 I was invited to speak to an audience of non-bloggers.
-The idea was to introduce blogging to them, explain them what blogging is good for and why they should consider starting a blog, and give them some practical tips on how to get started and how to build a momentum – hence the title of the presentation: What I love about blogging, why I blog and how I blog.
+The idea was to introduce blogging to them.
+To explain them what blogging is good for and why they should consider starting a blog.
+To give them some practical tips on how to get started and how to build a momentum – hence the title of the presentation: What I love about blogging, why I blog and how I blog.
 Have a look at my full presentation:

 It costs about $50 to get your domain name and hosting for an entire year.
 Such low start up costs to give yourself a full year to work on that idea you have.
 Cannot beat that in any other line of business.